 Galilean telescopes (named after astronomer Galileo Galilei, 1564 – 1642) employ a collecting lens for the objective lens and a diverging lens for the eyepiece.
 Galilean telescopes produce an upright, laterally correct image.
 As a result of its design, it does not have an intermediate image plane, and its exit pupil lies in the eyepiece lens.
 Therefore, high-eyepoint eyepieces for eyeglass wearers – they provide the field of view with or without glasses – are not possible here.
 Galilean telescopes are limited to a maximum magnification of 4x and are therefore, preferably used for opera glasses.

-The Diadem opera glass from Carl Zeiss, however, is a telescope with erecting prisms and is based on the Kepler telescope.
+The Diadem opera glass from Carl Zeiss, however, was a telescope with erecting prisms and was based on the Kepler telescope.

 Geometric light gathering power is a measure of the image brightness provided.
 It is calculated as the "square of the exit pupil".
 For instance, a 10x40 binocular has a geometric light gathering power of 16 - the minimum figure for sufficient image brightness in twilight - and a 8x56 binocular a figure of 49.
 A comparison: An 8x30 binocular has a geometric light gathering power of 14.1 and thus is less suitable for viewing in twilight.